 3. Not doing water-based colon cleansing.

 Bear with me here.
-Many people are intimidated by the idea of getting professional colonics or doing at-home enemas, but the doing them can majorly improve the results of your juice cleanse.
+Many people are intimidated by the idea of getting professional colonics, but the doing them can majorly improve the results of your juice cleanse.
 Why?
 Water based colon cleansing helps remove the old, impacted fecal material which nearly everyone has some amount of, and that old stuff causes skin problems, extra weight, digestive issues, and much more.
 Some of it will come out just because of the juice you’re drinking, but you will get out significantly more with the help of water-based colon cleansing.
 Also, all the toxicity your body is trying to get rid of during a cleanse—chemicals, plastics, heavy metals, bacteria, yeast, and more—all is directed to your colon to be released.
 So, with the help of water on the other end, more of that will also release.

 Some of my mentors in juice cleansing, including Gabriel Cousens, MD and David Rainoshek MA, share an observation I’ve also had: that you will get about the same results from a juice cleanse done with colon cleansing that you will in twice or three times as long of a cleanse without colon cleansing.

 Additionally, most detox symptoms actually come from people doing cleanses and not doing colon cleansing along with it.
-So people who do juice cleanses and also do colonics and/or enemas typically have a lot more energy, less cravings, and less issues in the the way of headaches, nausea, spaciness, etc.
+So people who do juice cleanses and also do colonics typically have a lot more energy, less cravings, and less issues in the the way of headaches, nausea, spaciness, etc.

 4. The Perils of Cleansing and Caffeine